One DnD 2025 Class and Subclass Tier List Breakdown

 Eloquence

-Silver Tongue (Level 3)– A Tier – This functionally gives you the ability to never fail a Deception or Persuasion roll, even in earlier levels.
+Silver Tongue (Level 3)– A Tier – This functionally gives you the ability to never fail a Deception or Persuasion roll, even in earlier levels, which is as powerful as it is frustrating.

 Unsettling Words (Level 3) – D Tier – Easily one of the most misunderstood abilities in the game, while this looks good on the surface, the math does not support this at all.
-If you don’t know why, check out the incredible Treantmonk’s video outlining it.
+If you don’t know why, check out the incredible Treantmonk’s video explaining it to see why this really doesn’t do much most of the time.

-Universal Speech (Level 6) – D Tier – One use of Comprehend Languages is nice and all, but this is not a helpful feature considering you’re limited to using this feature only once per day.
+Universal Speech (Level 6) – D Tier – One use of Comprehend Languages is nice and all, but having it be a feature in itself is not that useful.
+You can include multiple people which is nice, but this is unlikely to come up particularly often.

 Glamour

-Beguiling Magic (Level 3) – B Tier – Two free spells and a free charm/frighten once per day or when you spend a Bardic Inspiration die is decent.
+Beguiling Magic (Level 3) – C+ Tier – Two free spells and a free charm/frighten once per day or when you spend a Bardic Inspiration die is decent overall.

-Mantle of Inspiration (Level 3) – B- Tier – Repositioning tools can be helpful and a smidgen of temporary health on top of it is always helpful.
-This can get even more value if your team is trying to escape from somewhere, but otherwise, this is just to get squishy allies out of harm’s way.
+Mantle of Inspiration (Level 3) – B- Tier – Repositioning tools can be helpful and a smidgen of temporary health on top of it is definitely nice.
+This can get even more value if your team is trying to escape from somewhere, but otherwise, this is just to get allies out of harm’s way.

-Mantle of Majesty (Level 6) – A Tier – This ability is really strong as getting a free Command every turn is really going to mess your enemies up, especially since you can still spellcast normally.
+Mantle of Majesty (Level 6) – A Tier – This ability is really strong as getting a free Command every turn is really going to mess your enemies up, especially since you can still spellcast normally as, in the 2024 rules, you’re limited to just one spell per turn if it uses a spell slot rather than one leveled spell per turn no matter what.

 Unbreakable Majesty (Level 14) – C- Tier – This ability only works on the first attack, and realistically, you shouldn’t often be in a position where enemies can hit you anyway.
 Not bad, but definitely not great.